tylerneylon/pumba/parse7.lua.md

       os.exit(2)
     end

+--[[

+Next we read in the input file and create a `Run` instance `R`.
+Although `R` is not used in this script, it will be in future versions.

+--]]

     local in_file = arg[1]
     local f = assert(io.open(in_file, 'r'))
     local src = f:read('*a')
     f:close()
     local R = Run:new()

+--[[

+Next is the main loop.
+It runs until everything in the source string `src` has been parsed as a top-level phrase.
+Each top-level parse is executed by a call to `P:parse()`.
+If the parse failed, we print an error message and exit.
+If the parse succeeded, then future versions of this script will execute the parse tree by a call to `R:run()`.
+The loop contains explicit clauses for debug printing toggled by the `do_post_parse_dbg_print` and `do_dbg_print_each_parse_phrase` booleans.
+It also maintains that `src` is the not-yet-parsed suffix of the source, and that `statement_num` counts the index of the phrase about to be parsed, beginning with 1.

+--]]

     local statement_num = 1
     while not is_empty(src) do